JourneyPure Emerald Coast

 PTSD Treatment Program In Panama City Beach, FL

 PTSD is defined as a trauma-related or stress-related mental disorder.
-PTSD “triggers” include exposure to a life-threatening situation, serious injury, sexual assault, or the witnessing of a death or the threat of death.
+PTSD “triggers” include exposure to a life-threatening situation, serious injury, sexual assault, or the witnessing of death or the threat of death.
 When a person encounters stress–anything from a hectic morning at work to the threat of physical harm–the body’s sympathetic response is triggered.
 This response releases cortisol into the system, which enables the person to prepare his or her “fight or flight” response.

 When the threat passes, the parasympathetic system takes over and the body returns to its normal functioning.
 In cases of PTSD, however, the threat proves so stressful that the body never fully returns to the parasympathetic mode.
-This leaves the person in constant “fight or flight” mode.
+This leaves the person in a constant “fight or flight” mode.

 Not just for veterans

 PTSD has long been associated with military combat.
 In fact, many mistake PTSD as a disorder that occurs only among veterans.
 “Shell shock” is a nickname for certain symptoms of PTSD that dates back to World War I. While military combat is a leading cause of the disorder, it is far from the only cause.

 Violent assault, like a mugging or domestic altercation, natural disasters like floods and fires, sexual assault, and childhood abuse are common PTSD triggers.
 Just about anything that threatens the life or well-being of a person, leaving him or her with lingering feelings of powerlessness can trigger PTSD.

 While not everyone who’s ever suffered a traumatic event develops PTSD, nearly 9 percent of the U.S. population has suffered some form of PTSD in their lifetime, according to a 2013 study by the Journal of Traumatic Stress.

 Call us today to learn about how we can help850-424-1923

 signs you may need a ptsd treatment program in panama city beach, fl